 In fiscal year 2015 there was a restatement of net position due to GASB 68 which called for government employers to start recording their proportionate share of the net pension liability related to cost-sharing multiple-employer defined benefit pension plans.
-CFX participates in the Florida Retirement System pension plan so these pension-related items were recorded in fiscal years 2015 and 2016 and as an adjustment to net position as of July 1, 2014.
+CFX participates in the Florida Retirement System pension plan so these pension-related items were recorded in the current fiscal year and as an adjustment to net position as of July 1, 2015.